‘CUSTO-MORE’ IS ALWAYS RIGHT.

-An incentive delayed is an incentive denied.
-So make sure you cut out the time-lag and share the reward instantly.
-You can also schedule Pre-Paid incentives which, as per studies, can also be high effective - especially for surveys.
+An incentive delay is an incentive denied.
+So make sure you cut out the time lag and share the reward instantly.
+You can also schedule Pre-Paid incentives which, as per studies, can also be highly effective - especially for surveys.

 Reward Design Principle #4: Convenience